Splashdown! 'Feeling good': Nasa astronauts splash down off Florida coast

 "It's been a great two months, and we appreciate all you've done as a crew to help us prove out Dragon on its maiden flight," Hurley radioed to the space station.

 "Safe travels," Cassidy replied, "and have a successful landing."
-The astronauts' homecoming will cap a mission that ended a prolonged launch drought in the U.S., which has relied on Russian rockets to ferry astronauts to the space station since the end of the shuttle era.
+The astronauts' homecoming capped a mission that ended a prolonged launch drought in the US, which has relied on Russian rockets to ferry astronauts to the space station since the end of the shuttle era.

 - AP